belfz/s3uploader/README.md

 # s3uploader

-A simple tool to create an S3 bucket (or use an existing one, resolved by name) and upload files.
+A simple tool to create an S3 bucket on the fly (or use an existing one, resolved by name) and upload files.

 ## Installation